engagebay/tracking_code_api/README.md

 ```javascript
 EhAPI.push(["setEmail", 'visitor@email.com']);
 ```
 **Note: This call is mandatory for API calls to work.
 They all use the email address set here to add/update the contact info and associated data.**

 #### Get Email
-To get the email of visitor (whose email was already set earlier)
+Get the email of visitor (whose email was already set earlier)

 - Parameters : callback object